1050 Connecticut Avenue, N.W. , Washington, DC 20036-5306 USA

 Stephanie L. Brooker, former Director of the Enforcement Division at the U.S. Department of Treasury’s Financial Crimes Enforcement Network (FinCEN) and a former federal prosecutor, is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 She is Co-Chair of the Financial Institutions Practice Group and a member of White Collar Defense and Investigations Practice Group.
-As a prosecutor, Ms. Brooker served as the Chief of the Asset Forfeiture and Money Laundering Section in the U.S. Attorney’s Office for the District of Columbia, tried 32 criminal trials, and briefed and argued criminal appeals.
+As a prosecutor, Ms. Brooker tried 32 criminal trials, investigated a broad range of white collar and other federal criminal matters, briefed and argued criminal appeals, and served as the Chief of the Asset Forfeiture and Money Laundering Section in the U.S. Attorney’s Office for the District of Columbia.

 Ms. Brooker’s practice focuses on internal investigations, regulatory enforcement defense, white-collar criminal defense, and compliance counseling.
-She represents financial institutions, multi-national companies, and individuals in connection with criminal, regulatory, and civil enforcement actions involving anti-money laundering (AML)/Bank Secrecy Act (BSA), sanctions, anti-corruption, securities, tax, wire fraud, and sensitive employee matters.
+She handles a wide range of white collar matters, including representing financial institutions, multi-national companies, and individuals in connection with criminal, regulatory, and civil enforcement actions involving sanctions, anti-corruption, anti-money laundering (AML)/Bank Secrecy Act (BSA), securities, tax, wire fraud, and “me-too” matters.
 Ms. Brooker’s practice also includes BSA/AML compliance counseling and due diligence and significant criminal and civil asset forfeiture matters.
 Ms. Brooker was named a 2018 National Law Journal White Collar Trailblazer and a Global Investigations Review Top 100 Women in Investigations.

 Before joining Gibson Dunn in April 2016, Ms. Brooker served as the first Director of FinCEN’s Enforcement Division, which is the lead federal regulator with responsibility for enforcing the U.S. AML laws and regulations.
 In this role, she oversaw all of FinCEN’s domestic and foreign enforcement and compliance under the BSA, such as civil money penalty actions and injunctions against a wide range of financial institutions, including banks, credit unions, money services businesses, virtual currency entities, casinos, broker-dealers, futures, insurance, and dealers in precious metals, stones and jewels.
 She also oversaw rulemaking actions under Section 311 of the PATRIOT Act against foreign institutions and jurisdictions and Geographic Targeting Orders.